alron/docker-roonserver/README.md

 ## Version history

-  * 2021-10-19: rebase image to `ubuntu:latest`, install `ksh` for forkers personal preference, and install `libicu66` to support the upcoming Roon Mono to .NET change.
+  * 2021-10-19: fork from `steefdebruijn/docker-roonserver`, rebase image to `ubuntu:latest`, install `ksh` for forkers
+    personal preference, replace `bash` run script with `ksh` for forkers personal preference, update examples, and install `libicu66` to support the upcoming Roon Mono to .NET change.
   * 2020-05-24: update base image to `debian-10.9-slim` and check for shared `/app` and `/data` folders.
   * 2019-03-18: Fix example start (thanx @heapxor); add `systemd` example.
   * 2019-01-23: updated base image to `debian-9.6`